 Knowledge of mathematics is essential to the fields of natural science, engineering, medicine, and the social sciences, making a mathematical sciences degree a smart and practical second major.
 Research is mandatory for all undergraduates who choose a mathematical sciences degree.

-Mathematical science students mostly work on interdisciplinary research projects at the intersection of their two majors, under supervision of two advisors, one from each major.
-The curriculum includes technical electives and specialized labs as well as an opportunity for independent or collaborative (with a peer or professor) research in a topic of your choosing.
-This results in practical experience, an enhanced job search portfolio and the perfect preparation for employment or graduate school.
+Mathematical science students mostly work on interdisciplinary research projects at the intersection of their two majors, under the supervision of two advisors, one from each major.
+The curriculum includes technical electives and specialized labs, as well as an opportunity for collaborative research with a peer or professor, or work independently in a topic of your choosing.
+This provides practical experience, an enhanced job search portfolio, and the perfect preparation for employment or graduate school.

-One of the most important aspects of the mathematical sciences program is that it teaches application of math in areas such as engineering, the physical and life sciences, environmental science, social science and business.
+One of the most important aspects of the mathematical sciences program is that it teaches the application of math in areas such as engineering, the physical and life sciences, environmental science, the social sciences, and business.
 This unique interdisciplinary degree provides students with a myriad of career options upon graduation.

-Because mathematical sciences students are usually double majors, they are able to obtain math internships at a wide variety of private businesses and government agencies.
+Because mathematical sciences students are usually double majors, they can obtain math internships at a wide variety of private businesses and government agencies.
 Some of the organizations that provide math internships to Florida Tech students include:

 Specialized math internships allow Florida Tech students to focus their skills from both majors to complete real-world tasks and forge connections with future employers.

 Undergraduate research is an important part of the learning process for mathematical science students.
 Florida Tech students primarily work on interdisciplinary research projects under the supervision of one advisor from each program.
 Because research for mathematical science students is usually a fusion of their two majors, study topics can range widely and focus on the application of math in a variety of other fields, including: